DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 ],
 ```

-Now when you attempt to login to your application with a LDAP user that successfully passes
+Now when you attempt to log in to your application with an LDAP user that successfully passes
 LDAP authentication, they will need to be a member of the `Administrators` group.

 > If you are caching your configuration, make sure you re-run `config:cache` to re-cache your modifications.